'Debt' is a loaded word, indicative of poor resource management and lack of discipline.

 This means that:

-…are all inherently less risky and more attractive than before.
+Are all inherently less risky and more attractive than before.
 If you can leverage this, and manage your code debt effectively, opportunities await.

 In 2025, our most up-to-date technologies are evolving faster than ever.
-Unless you are updating all your systems, all the time, it's very easy to accrue technical debt - and that's ok.
+Unlessyou are updating all your systems, all the time, it's very easy to accrue technical debt - and that's ok.

 The classic 'scare statistic' is that chasing technical debt eats up around 30% of IT departmental budgets each year.
-By implementing the right technical debt management processes, you'll be able to bring that number down - but isn't absolute zero a pipedream, given how fast everything is evolving?
+By implementing the right technical debt management processes, you'll be able to bring that number down - but isn't absolute zero a pipe dream, given how fast everything is evolving?

 It's time to accept technical debt as a fact of writing code in 2025, and take a proactive approach to managing it.